github/docs/content/code-security/secret-scanning/managing-alerts-from-secret-scanning/viewing-alerts.md

 ---
 title: Viewing and filtering alerts from secret scanning
-intro: 'You can view alerts for secrets checked in to your repository and you can use filters to help you prioritize alerts.'
+intro: 'Learn how to find and filter {% data variables.secret-scanning.user_alerts_caps %} alerts for your repository.'
-permissions: 'People with admin access to a {% ifversion fpt %}public {% endif %}repository can view secret scanning alerts for the repository.'
+permissions: 'People with admin access to a {% ifversion fpt %}public {% endif %}repository can view {% data variables.secret-scanning.user_alerts_caps %} for the repository.'
 product: '{% data reusables.gated-features.secret-scanning %}'
 versions:
   fpt: '*'